cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

 * Status query

-  + Job status ("queued", "running", "done", ...) can be queried for each job
+  + Job status ("Queued", "Running", "Done", ...) can be queried for each job

 * Retrieval of job output